Hurricane Lane threatens Hawaii: What to know about the rare storm's path

 “It’s in the closest proximity to Hawaii that a storm of this strength has ever been,” Fox News’ Senior Meteorologist Janice Dean said.

-Read on for a look at its path and what to know about the hurricane.
+Read on for a look at its path, and what to know about the hurricane as it barrels closer to Hawaii.

 Where is Lane now?

-Lane is approximately 315 miles south of Kailua-Kona, Hawaii, the Central Pacific Hurricane Center said in an 11 a.m.
-ET advisory Wednesday.
-It is about 460 miles south-southeast of Honolulu, Hawaii.
+Lane is approximately 230 miles south-southwest of Kailua-Kona, Hawaii, the Central Pacific Hurricane Center said in an 8 a.m.
+ET advisory Thursday.
+It is about 335 miles south of Honolulu, Hawaii.

-With maximum sustained winds of 155 mph, Lane is moving west-northwest at approximately 9 mph, as of Wednesday morning.
+With maximum sustained winds of 130 mph, Lane is moving northwest at approximately 7 mph as of early Thursday morning.

 It is on track to “move dangerously close to the main Hawaiian islands as a hurricane later this week, potentially bringing damaging winds and life-threatening flash flooding from heavy rainfall,” according to the National Weather Service’s Central Pacific Hurricane Center.